AlterMannomann/SQL/README.md

 ## Processing volumes
 Example of processing volumes with 3 dimensions. *Had to integrate a bigger GIF with less quality as the better and smaller VolumeProcessing.mp4 file seems not to work on Github README.md.*

+**Currently not implemented correctly.** I have to step back and assign volumes also a dimension axis.
+And then adjust creator to fill dimensions axis and volumes evenly.

 ![Volume processing example](VolumeProcessing.gif)